-Carbon Monoxide Poisoning: Early signs of carbon monoxide poisoning resemble the flu with headaches, dizziness, or nausea.
+Carbon Monoxide Poisoning:

+Early signs of carbon monoxide poisoning resemble the flu with headaches, dizziness, or nausea.
 If you have these signs, the heater may not be working properly.
 Get fresh air immediately!
 Have heater serviced.
 Some people are more affected by carbon monoxide than others.
 These include pregnant women, people with heart, or lung disease, anemia, those under the influence of alcohol, and those at high altitudes.

-Propane/LP Gas: Propane/Lp gas is odorless.
-An odor-making agent is added to Propane/Lp gas.
-The odor helps you detect a Propane/Lp gas leak.
-However, the odor added to Propane/Lp gas can fade.
-Propane/Lp gas may be present even though no odor exists
+Natual and Propane/LP Gas: Natural and Propane/LP gas is odorless.
+An odor-making agent is added to the gas.
+The odor helps you detect a gas leak.
+However, the odor added to the gas can fade.
+Gas may be present even though no odor exists.